derekw26/project0/README.md

 - Array of arrays to represent the board display
 - Images to represent the X and O on the board
 - Buttons to represent the turn selector
-- Jquery selectors to manipulate the DOM elements
+- jQuery selectors to manipulate the DOM elements
 - Added functionality for user uploaded tokens

 ## Unsolved Problems